Sanford C. Bernstein Analysts Give Renault (EPA:RNO) a €25.00 Price Target

-Renault (EPA:RNO – Get Rating) has been assigned a €25.00 ($26.04) price target by stock analysts at Sanford C. Bernstein in a research note issued to investors on Tuesday, Borsen Zeitung reports.
-Sanford C. Bernstein’s price target would indicate a potential upside of 5.98% from the company’s current price.
+Renault (EPA:RNO – Get Rating) has been given a €25.00 ($26.04) target price by equities research analysts at Sanford C. Bernstein in a report issued on Monday, Borsen Zeitung reports.
+Sanford C. Bernstein’s price target would indicate a potential upside of 3.41% from the company’s previous close.

 Renault SA designs, manufactures, sells, and distributes vehicles in France and internationally.
 The company operates through Automotive, AVTOVAZ, Sales Financing, and Mobility Services segments.
 It offers passenger and light commercial, and electric vehicles primarily under the Renault, Dacia, Renault Samsung Motors, Alpine, LADA, Jinbei & Huaasong, and Eveasy, as well as under the Nissan, Datsun, and Infiniti brands.